Stock Market vs. Sports Betting: How Investing and Gambling Differ

 Growth of the Market, Thanks to Sports Betting

 Beginning in the late 1990s, sports betting surged due to the increased popularity of pro sports in the United States and Europe, as well as shifting regulations (thanks to the internet).
 The internet drastically altered the landscape sports betting, enabling sportsbooks to take bets over the web, rather than over the phone or in person.
-Subsequently, sportsbooks were able to reach millions more people thanks to the connectivity that the internet offered.
+Subsequently, sportsbooks were able to reach millions of more people thanks to the connectivity that the internet offered.
 As such, the internet is primarily responsible for the sports betting industry’s explosive growth.

 Sportsbooks constantly find innovative ways to entice bettors, with options like live betting, live streaming, and virtual sports betting.
 Even a few years ago, such features would have been inconceivable due to technological limitations, and they now make a substantial portion of the market.
 With internet access around the world burgeoning, the forecast for sportsbook is bright and possibilities are endless.

 A whopping 25% of Americans admitted that they had bet on sports in the past year, while 48% of Americans (either actively or passively) had money in the stock market.
 Involvement in sports betting is trending up, and participation in the stock market has plummeted, declining 19% since 2002.
 Will we see convergence at some point?
 Only time will tell.

 The Implications of Sports Betting’s Market Size